NeuraLegion/brokencrystals/README.md

   One can test if an attack was successful by viewing the new property created in the console.
   This EP also supports prototyp pollution based DOM XSS using a payload such as `__proto__[prototypePollutionDomXss]=data:,alert(1);`.
   The "legitimate" code tries to use the `prototypePollutionDomXss` parameter as a source for a script tag, so if the exploit is not used via this key it won't work.
-  2. UNDONE - The EP POST `/api/mail/resetPassword` represents the server side vulnerabillity, allowing an attacker to infect any of the parameters sent.
-  TODO: MENTION PARAMS HERE.

-* **Email Injection** - The `/api/mail/resetPassword` endpoint reads the host header and uses it as the domain to which the password reset link points.
-Note: This EP is also vulnerable to `Prototype Pollution`, as mentioned in this README.